Review: RAGE OF THE MUMMY (2018)

 A low budget take on the classic Universal films Mummy of the 40s and 50s, RAGE OF THE MUMMY shows just how low that budget was at the start.
-A two man excavation team enters the tomb dressed not in desert wear but normal street clothes.
-If you truly hate micro budget films this is your cue to leave.
+A two-man excavation team enters the tomb dressed not in desert wear but in normal street clothes.
+If you truly hate micro-budget films this is your cue to leave.
 However, if you’re like me, you’re not going anywhere.

 The plot is simple enough, the tomb of Prince Horus-Kan is violated by looters hired by an occult society The Pharaohs of Darkness.
 Of course, the tomb carries a curse and vengeance will be brought down upon those responsible.
-All of this is accompanied by an English accented narrator, (MATT BLOCK THE JURASSIC DEAD), giving the feel of a rather bizarre PBS documentary.
+All of this is accompanied by an English accented narrator, (Matt Block, THE JURASSIC DEAD, 10/31 PART 2), giving the feel of a rather bizarre PBS documentary.

 Thankfully RAGE OF THE MUMMY doesn’t take itself overly seriously.
 The director compares it to CREEPSHOW and THE ABOMINABLE DR. PHIBES.
 That might be aiming a bit high, but it’s an accurate description of the film’s tone.
 It even makes use of comic style animated cut scenes in places.

-The cast is a mix of unknowns and faces that’ll be familiar from other similar films such as Ketrick ‘Jazz’ Copeland (RONDO), Heath C. Heine (TERROR TALES, which director Vincent was a gaffer on as well) and Scott Croushore (RYDE OR DIE).
+The cast is a mix of unknowns and faces that’ll be familiar from other similar films such as Ketrick ‘Jazz’ Copeland (RONDO), Heath C. Heine (MONSTER FORCE ZERO, TERROR TALES, which director Vincent was a gaffer on as well) and Scott Croushore (RYDE OR DIE).

-As noted, it could have used a few more effects, and after a while the kills start to feel a bit samey.
-But overall RAGE OF THE MUMMY is an enjoyable diversion made with talent and and love for the genre.
+As noted, it could have used a few more effects, and after a while, the kills start to feel a bit samey.
+But overall RAGE OF THE MUMMY is an enjoyable diversion made with talent and love for the genre.